Join some of the brightest and best students preparing to become the nursing leaders of the future.

 You will concentrate on gaining specialist knowledge and skills.
 The focus will be on your professional development as an accountable practitioner and leader and you will be introduced to increasingly complex and challenging problems.

-You'll spending your final year refining the skills you have developed in the previous years and getting ready to start your career as a registered nurse.
+You'll spend your final year refining the skills you have developed in the previous years and getting ready to start your career as a registered nurse.

 Please note, modules may change to reflect the latest academic thinking and expertise of our staff.